The DSA's Blind Spot: Algorithmic Audit of Advertising and Minor Profiling on TikTok: Background and Related Work

 \subsection{Algorithmic Auditing}

-Algorithmic audits are commonly defined as systematic assessments of the negative impacts that algorithmic systems may have on the rights and interests of affected stakeholders, together with the identification of algorithmic features or situations that give rise to such harms~\cite{10.1177/2053951720983865}.
+Algorithmic audits are commonly defined as systematic assessments of the negative impacts that algorithmic systems may have on the rights and interests of affected stakeholders, together with identifying of algorithmic features or situations that give rise to such harms~\cite{10.1177/2053951720983865}.
 In the context of social media platforms, AI-driven recommender systems, including ad delivery algorithms, are largely opaque and inaccessible to external inspection.
 Audits assessing their properties (e.g., potential biases) must therefore rely on behavioural analysis.
-Rather than examining internal model parameters, researchers infer system properties by observing how platforms respond to controlled user interactions, such as content consumption or engagement, and by analysing the resulting recommendations.
+Rather than examining internal model parameters, researchers infer system properties from platform responses to controlled user interactions, such as content consumption or engagement, and by analysing the resulting recommendations.

 To operationalize such behavioural audits, prior work has primarily employed simulated user interactions through automated agents (bots)~\cite{yaudit-recsys} or human participants~\cite{10.1145/3351095.3372879}, commonly referred to as sock-puppeting audits and crowdsourcing (or collaborative) audits, respectively~\cite{Sandvig2014Audits}.
 These approaches allow researchers to systematically probe platform behaviour under predefined conditions, such as specific user interests, interaction patterns, or demographic profiles.
 When deployed at sufficient scale and diversity, algorithmic audits have proven effective in uncovering issues related to harmful content amplification (e.g., misinformation \cite{srba2023auditing}), political bias, or unfair exposure, and they can also serve as an independent mechanism for validating regulatory compliance, including audit reports mandated under the DSA for VLOPs and VLOSEs \cite{SolarovaEtAl2026DSA}.